 - He/she may transfer property to a trust if you have already made one.

-- Last but not the least he can also manage your retirement accounts.
+- Last but not least, they can also manage your retirement accounts.

 In California, if you want to make a legally valid durable power of attorney, you need to fill out a form carefully and fill in the blanks that are a few pages long.
-But in some states you need not have to fill out any form in order to make a legally valid durable power of attorney.
+But in some states, you need not have to fill out any form to make a legally valid durable power of attorney.

-In conclusion, attorney in each state works in several different ways for finances.
-In California, your attorney will start managing your finances once it is certified that you are incapable of managing finances by your own.
-Attorney can have broad power of finances, but that depends on how much power you designate to your attorney.
+In conclusion, a POA in each state works in several different ways for finances.
+In California, your attorney-in-fact will start managing your finances once it is proven that you are incapable of managing finances on your own.
+Your agent can have broad powers of finances, but that depends on how much power you designate in the POA document.